Keeping and growing Customers

 However, it’s surprising how many businesses end up relying on a jumble of email trails, spread sheets, accountancy records or, worse, individual knowledge to keep track of Customers and prospects.

-Collaboration technologies can also be used smartly to bring teams together to deliver projects, whether purely internal or involving your clients and third parties.
-Webinar applications can be used to pitch new ideas to Customers and prospects alike and, of course, audio conferencing is simple and effective in bringing people together quickly and easily.
+Collaboration technologies can also be used to bring teams together to deliver projects.
+Webinar applications can be used to pitch new ideas to Customers and prospects alike.
+Also, audio conferencing is simple and effective in bringing people together quickly and easily.